Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Abstract

 \section{Abstract}

-Open-loop control is known to be an effective strategy for controlling self-excited thermoacoustic oscillations in turbulent combustors.
-In this study, we investigate the suppression of thermoacoustic instability in a lean premixed, laboratory-scale combustor using experiments and analysis.
-Starting with a self-excited thermoacoustic instability in the combustor, we find that a progressive increase in the swirler rotation rate transitions the system from thermoacoustic instability to the suppressed state through a state of intermittency.
-To model such transition while also quantifying the underlying synchronization characteristics, we extend the model of Dutta et al. {[\href{https://doi.org/10.1103/PhysRevE.99.032215}{Phys.
-Rev. E \textbf{99}, 032215 (2019)}]} by introducing a feedback between the ensemble of mean-field phase oscillators and the basis expansion of the acoustic pressure governing equation.
+Open-loop control is known to be an effective strategy for controlling self-excited periodic oscillations in turbulent combustors.
+The occurrence of thermoacoustic instability is caused by a positive feedback between the unsteady heat release rate and the acoustic modes of the combustor leading to pressure oscillations having ruinously large amplitude.
+Here, we present experimental observations and a synchronization model for the suppression of thermoacoustic instability achieved by rotating the otherwise static swirler in a lab-scale turbulent combustor.
+Using the model, we demonstrate and analyze the intermittent dynamics that emerge en route to the suppression of thermoacoustic instability.
+Starting with the state of thermoacoustic instability in the combustor, we find that a progressive increase in the swirler rotation rate leads to a transition from the state of limit cycle oscillations to the low amplitude aperiodic oscillations through a state of intermittency.
+To model such a transition while also quantifying the underlying synchronization characteristics, we extend the model of Dutta et al. [\href{https://doi.org/10.1103/PhysRevE.99.032215}{Phys.
+Rev. E \textbf{99}, 032215 (2019)}] by introducing a feedback between the ensemble of phase oscillators and the acoustic.
+The coupling strength in the model is determined by considering the effect of the acoustic and swirl frequencies.
 The assumption that coupling strength among the oscillators is a linear combination of acoustic and swirler rotation frequency is justified \textit{a posteriori}.
 The link between the model and experimental results is quantitatively established by implementing an optimization algorithm for model parameter estimation.
-We show that the model replicates the bifurcation characteristics, time series, probability density function (PDF), and power spectral density (PSD) of the various dynamical states observed during the transition to the suppressed state, to excellent accuracy.
-Specifically, the model captures the change in the PDF of pressure and heat release rate fluctuations from a bimodal distribution during thermoacoustic instability to a unimodal distribution during suppression.
-Finally, we discuss the global and local flame dynamics and show that the model qualitatively captures various aspects of spatio-temporal synchronization that underlies the transition.\\
+We show that the model is capable of replicating the bifurcation characteristics, features of time series, probability density function, and amplitude spectrum of acoustic pressure and heat release rate fluctuations at various dynamical states observed during the transition to the state of suppression.
+Most importantly, we discuss the flame dynamics and demonstrate that the model without any spatial inputs qualitatively captures the characteristics of the spatio-temporal synchronization between the local heat release rate fluctuations and the acoustic pressure that underpins a transition to the state of suppression.
+As a result, the model emerges as a powerful tool for explaining and controlling instabilities in thermoacoustic and other extended fluid dynamical systems, such as aeroelastic and aeroacoustic systems, where spatio-temporal interactions lead to rich dynamical phenomena.